-All half marathon runners must reach the second aid station (at mile 5.79) by 10:00 am.
+All participants must reach this aid station by 11:30 am.

 Aid stations will be provided at approximately half way on the 5K and every 1.75 to 2.25 miles for the 10K and half marathon.
 Each aid station will be fully stocked with water, sports drink, gels, pretzels, candy, etc. Runners are advised, however, to carry their own water bottle -- especially those doing the half marathon.

 Toilets will be available at the race start/finish area and near the Alhambra Creek Staging Area aid station (approximately halfway through the half marathon course).